 New rules for mobile switching: By 1 July mobile providers have to make switching easier.
 That means switching by sending a free text message and banning charging for notice periods.

 National insurance: Along with income tax, the government is also changing national insurance thresholds.
-From April it kicks in slightly later – after £8,632 of earnings – but you end up paying 12% of your salary longer, up until you earn more than £50,024.
+From April it kicks in moderately later – after £8,632 of earnings – but you end up paying 12% of your salary longer, up until you earn more than £50,024.
 Put simply, that means anyone earning less than £46,834 a year is a few quid better off.

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!